How to Resist Sin and Temptation

-Present your body as a weapon of righteousness to God.
-“Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.
-And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God” (Romans 6:12-13 NKJV).
-We must not only consider ourself dead to sin but also alive to God.
+- Present your body as a weapon of righteousness.
+You must not only consider yourself dead to sin, but also alive to God.
 We are to present the members of our body as weapons of righteousness to God.
+Romans 6:12-13 – “Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.
+And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.”

-Use the Word.
-Jesus used the Word of God when faced with temptation and so should we (Matthew 4:1-11).
-Contrary to what is normally taught, prayer should be the last thing we do when face to face with temptation.
-Prayer should be preparatory to temptation.
-In other words, we should have already been spending time praying not to face temptation (Matthew 6:13).
-We are all inclined toward sin, and therefore, we should be seeking God for grace and mercy daily so as not to fall into temptation.
-When we are confronted with temptation, we must take out our sword and use it as Jesus did (Hebrews 4:12).
+- Use the Word.
+Jesus used the Word when faced with temptation in Matthew 4:1-11, and so should we.
+Contrary to what is normally taught, prayer should be the last thing we do when tempted.
+We must ask God for grace and mercy daily to keep us from falling into temptation.
+When confronted with temptation, we must use our sword like Jesus did.

-Lean completely on the Holy Spirit.
-Our flesh is weak.
-We can never overcome through the arm of the flesh.
-This is doomed to failure.
-We must lean completely on the power of the Holy Spirit for victory in overcoming temptation.
-“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue, by which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust” (2 Peter 1:3-4 NKJV).
-The Holy Spirit not only empowers us to witness but to be witnesses through our life (Acts 1:8).
-We must completely trust Him for power and victory in times of temptation.
+- Lean on the power of the Holy Spirit.
+Our flesh is weak – we can never overcome sin through our flesh.
+We must lean completely on the power of the Holy Spirit.
+2 Peter 1:3-4 – “As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue, by which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”